 NBBJ Company supervised the parametric modeling process of the Center during the schematic design phase.
 The main goal of this process was to produce a model that is economical in steel quantity and sufficient in energy consumption.
 Grasshopper application was first used to generate an accurate logarithmic design for the shell and then it was used to generate the transfer of the design information to other disciplines and achieve efficient collaboration.
 Furthermore, the parametric design was also applied to other tasks in this project for the first time:

 The Parametric Design

 The main design concept of the envelope was based on a double curve surface that was developed from a circular arc.
-The objective of the concept was to model an envelope that provides enough shadow on the bowl, protects spectators from the rain, and affords covered space for mechanical equipments and lighting devices.
+The objective of the concept was to model an envelope that provides enough shadow on the bowl, protects spectators from the rain, and affords covered space for mechanical equipment and lighting devices.
 The surface was transformed parametrically to a point cloud of NURBS control points.
 These points were generated to produce repetitive double curve surfaces that were arrayed along the circular arc.
-The generated double curve surfaces took a form of petal.
+The generated double curve surfaces took a form of a petal.

 Generate Architectural Alternatives

 After defining the envelope geometry, the resultant petals were parametrically generated to gain a number of alternatives for their design and arrangement.
 The process depended on two operations: sorting and transforming.
 The design alternatives were evaluated and compared by the design team according to pre-defined factors: aesthetic judgment, parameters for shade, drainage, structural performance, and sports technical systems.